 - Applications must be made using the ICOM UK bursary application form which follows.

-- Completed applications must be sent by email to the designated ICOM UK Committee Member charged with co-ordinating its bursary programmes by one of the following deadlines.
+- Completed applications must be sent by email to the Head of the Bursary Committee.

 Deadlines for applications